ghostbar/twitter-rest-lite/README.md

 Testing
 -------

-In order to get testing done, first create the file `test/config.json` with the following format:
+In order to get full testing done (with `make test-all`), first create the file `test/config.json` with the following format:

 ```js
 {